Codename-METASYS/theory/README.md

 This platform is not supposed to be a source of information, instead it will be a *sign post* to existing information sources.
 No articles here.

+### What fields of knowledge should the platform cover?

+Perhaps natural sciences.
+Should we start with just theoretical physics and see?

 ### Why is there *ScienceLog* on the preview image?

 Original idea for a name of the platform from when the preview UI was built back in 2014.